-Next, learn what's tested on each of the three sections on the SAT: Reading, Math, and Writing and Language.
+Next, learn what's specifically tested on each of the three main sections on the SAT: Reading, Math, and Writing and Language.
 Each of these guides covers the format of the section, question types, and the skills you'll need to have to do well.

 You know that your SAT score will likely be an important part of college admissions.
 But how is the test graded to arrive at a final score out of 1600?
 What happens when you skip or miss questions?
 How is each section scored out of 800?
-Learn here in this guide.
+Learn here in these two guides.

-It's good for you to get a sense of what SAT scores are considered good on a nationwide scale.
+It's helpful to get a sense of what SAT scores are considered good on a nationwide scale.
 These guides tell you the average SAT score overall and for each state, and your national percentile for your score.